Yunlian Bitter Tea

 Product Characteristics

 The appearance of the tea is finely twisted strands with a lustrous green color.
 The is a bright green color with a slightly bitter taste followed by a sweet aftertaste.
 The leaves at the bottom of the cup are tender and bright green.
-After , the tea leaves remain intact and lively.
+After brewing, the tea leaves remain intact and lively.
 The leaves are oval-shaped and long-rounded, leathery, not wrinkled, some slightly curled longitudinally.
 The top surface is yellow-green or gray-green with a glossy sheen, while the underside is yellow-green.
 The taste is slightly bitter.
 Bitter tea can bidirectionally regulate metabolic functions, enhance the body's immune function, significantly reduce serum total cholesterol, triglycerides, and low-density lipoprotein levels in hyperlipidemic patients.
 It has effects such as clearing the throat, detoxifying heat, protecting the , alleviating alcohol effects, reducing inflammation, and aiding digestion.
 It is also effective in treating high blood pressure, high blood lipids, arteriosclerosis, diabetes, obesity, colitis, constipation, hemorrhoids, and various oral inflammations.
 When used externally by boiling water, it can kill bacteria, reduce inflammation, and treat conditions like red eye, acne, prickly heat, and other ailments.
 Drinking it regularly can help maintain health, prolong life, and is known as the “longevity tea” and “beauty tea.”
 It is a pure, natural, multi-functional health treasure.

 Historical Folklore

-Legend has it that during the Tang Dynasty, there was a poet named Song in Anshu City whose literary talent surpassed others, yet he failed to pass the imperial examinations even after reaching middle age.
+Legend has it that during the , there was a poet named Song in Anshu City whose literary talent surpassed others, yet he failed to pass the imperial examinations even after reaching middle age.
 Consequently, he traveled south and became a recluse in Xiqiao Mountain, teaching the mountain folk how to grow tea.
 In order to find a method to germinate bitter tea seeds, he first fed tea fruit to cranes and then attempted to germinate the seeds from their droppings, which did not succeed.
 Later, following the guidance of a fairy, he used fairy water from the Penglai Pavilion for soaking, finally achieving success.
 This made Xiqiao Mountain a well-known tea area far and wide.
 Song spent ten years planting tea and writing poetry in the mountains, and only passed the imperial examination at the age of seventy.
 Later, people built a tea immortal temple on the mountain to commemorate his good deeds.

 Awards and Honors of Yunlian Bitter Tea